Blog Diets Pregnancy Diet Menu: Simplify Your Meal Choices to Get the Most Nutrients for You and Your Baby

 Vitamin D

 Adequate vitamin D intake during pregnancy may lower your risk of preeclampsia, gestational diabetes, bacterial vaginosis, and preterm labor.
-Vitamin D plays a critical role in helping our bodies absorb calcium and phosphorus (13).
+Vitamin D plays a crucial role in helping your body absorb calcium and phosphorus (20).

-During pregnancy, it’s important to get at least 600 IU of vitamin D every day because you’re more likely to be deficient in vitamin D when you’re pregnant.
+During pregnancy, it’s important to get at least 600 IU of vitamin D every day as you’re more likely to be deficient in vitamin D when pregnant.

 Zinc

-A pregnant woman needs 11 milligrams of zinc daily (9).
-Some studies show that supplementing with zinc may improve birth outcomes and reduce the risk of preterm births, especially for low income women (14).
+A pregnant woman needs 11 milligrams of zinc daily (21).
+Some studies have shown that supplementing with zinc may improve birth outcomes and reduce the risk of preterm births, particularly for low-income women (22).

 Choline

-The majority of pregnant women do not get enough choline in their diet.
-Choline helps in the development and growth of the nervous system and liver during fetal life and infancy.
-Research suggests that choline influences early brain development, learning abilities, memory retention, and behavior in infants (2).
+The majority of pregnant women don’t get enough choline in their diet.
+Choline helps with the development and growth of the nervous system and liver during fetal life and infancy.
+Research has suggested that choline influences early brain development, learning abilities, memory retention, and behavior in infants (28).

 Sample Healthy Pregnancy Diet Menu